Colorado Farmers Taking Risks To Stay Afloat During Coronavirus Pandemic

-“I’ve always said when I drop dead, bury me in a corn field, and I wont push up daisy’s I’ll push up corn stalks,” he said.
+“I’ve always said when I drop dead, bury me in a corn field, and I wont push up daisies, I’ll push up corn stalks,” he said.

 In a typical year his company, Tuxedo Corn, will grow and then ship nearly 700,000 boxes of corn to supermarkets across the country.

-This year in the midst of a pandemic, he’s not sure what to expect.
+This year, in the midst of the coronavirus pandemic, he’s not sure what to expect.

 “Once we are at this point we don’t have much choice now.
 We’ve decided to proceed, we’ve spent thousands of dollars on seed.
 We planted it,” Harold said.

-He says there’s concerns about how much demand there will be come harvest time at the end of the summer, but even before that there’s questions about having the workforce to bring in the crops.
+He says there’s concerns about how much demand there will be come harvest time at the end of the summer, but even before that there are questions about having the workforce to bring in the crops.

 “With this pandemic the real concern is where is the clarity to know, come July, you’re going to be able to get labor,” he said.

-On a video call Bennet tells CBS4 he is working on a solution to ensure we can get the workforce needed, but to also help those who are already hurting.
+On a video call, Bennet told CBS4 he is working on a solution to ensure farmers can get the workforce needed, and he also wants to help those who are already hurting.

-“The other part of it is to stay on the administration to make sure the Department of Ag is spending the money we appropriated as pat of the CARES act in ways that make sense to Colorado’s agriculture,” he said.
+“The other part of it is to stay on the administration, to make sure the Department of Ag is spending the money we appropriated as part of the CARES Act in ways that make sense to Colorado’s agriculture,” he said.

-“I just enjoy what I do, I know what else I rather do.
-I have no interest in taking a cruise especially now,” Harold laughed.
+“I just enjoy what I do, I know what else I’d rather do.
+I have no interest in taking a cruise, especially now,” Harold laughed.